ryandejaegher/novela-hugo-starter/content/_index.md

 ---

+**The web is hard.** Code, design, content, SEO, social media.
+WOOF!

-**Making a living on the web is hard.** But I plan to figure it out.
+But I plan to figure it out.

 Here you'll find all my research, experiments, and lessons learned on **front-end web development**, **design**, and **digital marketing**.
 If you’re solo creative, you’re in the right place.